Lime-blur/ModelViewEvent/README.md

 Thus, when creating a new Fragment, we do not need to create unnecessary methods for listening to ViewStates and sending ViewEvents, which pollute the current logic.

 The library also has utility methods:
 - `MVEViewModel.setState` — changes the current ViewState.
-Use this function only if you want to change the ViewState outside of [MVEViewModel](https://github.com/Lime-blur/ModelViewEvent/blob/main/modelviewevent/src/main/java/ru/limedev/modelviewevent/viewmodel/MVEViewModel.kt) or [MVECustomViewModel](https://github.com/Lime-blur/ModelViewEvent/blob/main/modelviewevent/src/main/java/ru/limedev/modelviewevent/viewmodel/MVECustomViewModel.kt)
+This is a shortened variant of calling method `MVECustomViewModel.setViewState`
 - `MVEUserInterface.triggerEvent` — used to send ViewEvent to ViewModel.
-Use this function only if you want to send ViewEvent to ViewModel outside of [MVEUserInterface](https://github.com/Lime-blur/ModelViewEvent/blob/main/modelviewevent/src/main/java/ru/limedev/modelviewevent/ui/MVEUserInterface.kt)
+This is a shortened variant of calling method `MVEUserInterface.triggerViewEvent`

 ## Installation